planetfederal/gxp/src/doc/tutorial/editor/featuregrid.rst

      :align: center
      :width: 1000px

-In the next module we will learn how to :ref:`edit styles <gxp.styler>`.
+In the next module we will learn how to :ref:`edit styles <sdk.styler>`.